apache/tvm/apps/sgx/README.md

 ## Prerequisites

 1. A GNU/Linux environment
-2. TVM compiled with LLVM and the `tvm` Python module
+2. TVM compiled with LLVM and SGX; and the `tvm` Python module
 3. The [Linux SGX SDK](https://github.com/intel/linux-sgx) [link to pre-built libraries](https://01.org/intel-software-guard-extensions/downloads)

 ## Running the example